The park is open 24 hours per day, 365 days per year, weather permitting.

 Car, Motorcycle, & RV

 While driving around the park, be aware of the Road Status so you know what's open and what's closed.
 Also, watch for wildlife on the roadways.
 The speed limit is typically 25-35 mph on most park roads.
 Make sure you use pull offs when stopping to view scenery and wildlife.
+Driving conditions can change rapidly with mountain weather.
 Check out other tips for Mountain Driving.